Patrick-ring-motive/js-dialects/README.md

 ModScript - This runs the script as an ordinary module.
 The only added bonus is you can use src URLs from other origins.

 JSONScript - Loads the script as an importmap.
 Since there is a one importmap per document limit, it get's loaded into an invisible iframe.
+Still need to do some testing to see what is actually possible with this one.

+ClassScript - This loads the script into and immediatly instantiated class object.
+This is one of the most insteresting to me because this slight change in context makes the syntax rules very different.

+DataScript - This just wraps the script in a simple object.
+Not as drastic as ClassScript but there are some rule changes.